← Back to blog

 • Speed: 3-8 seconds

-• Privacy: Files uploaded, stored temporarily
+• Privacy: Files uploaded and stored temporarily on their servers

-• Signup: Required for more than 2 daily tasks
+• Signup: Required after 2 daily tasks

 • Quality: Good